What’s the Difference and Which Should You Buy?

 The Key Differences

-Minimum investment: Most mutual funds require a minimum investment – often $1,000 to $3,000.
+Minimum investment.
+Most mutual funds require a minimum investment, often $1,000 to $3,000 for Vanguard’s Admiral share class specifically.
 ETFs can be purchased for the price of a single share, or even fractional shares at many brokerages, making them more accessible if you’re starting small.
+Robinhood is a notable case worth knowing: it doesn’t offer mutual funds at all, ETF-only, so if that’s your brokerage, this decision is already made for you.

-Fees: Both have an expense ratio (annual fee expressed as a percentage).
-Index ETFs tend to have very low expense ratios – often 0.03% to 0.20%.
+Fees.
+Both have an expense ratio (annual fee expressed as a percentage).
+Index ETFs tend to have very low expense ratios, often 0.03% to 0.20%.
 Actively managed mutual funds charge more, sometimes 0.5% to 1.5% or higher.
 Over decades, that difference in fees compounds into a significant gap in returns.
+Worth knowing: Vanguard cut expense ratios across 84 share classes in February 2026, an industry-wide reminder that these numbers do shift, worth a quick check even on funds you already own.

-Tax efficiency: ETFs are generally more tax-efficient due to how they handle redemptions.
+Tax efficiency.
+ETFs are generally more tax-efficient due to how they handle redemptions internally.
 For most individual investors in a tax-advantaged account (IRA or 401(k)) this difference is minor, but it matters in a taxable brokerage account.

 Here’s the thing: when most people say “index fund” they could mean either an ETF or a mutual fund.
 An index fund is just a fund that tracks a market index (like the S&P 500) rather than being actively managed.